Times Ticking began in 1983 as a retail store and repair center for watches and clocks.

 We have expanded over the years to more retail stores and a separate repair center that accepts clocks from all over the world.
 We have personalized customer service, which we are very proud of, and feel that this is what sets us apart.
 We have an extremely high customer satisfaction rate and also a high return customer rate.

 Not only can we take preemptive measures to keep your clock running for a long time, but we can restore clocks that have seen better days.
 We are willing to hunt for rare parts.
 We have done many repairs that others have given up on.
 No job is too big or too small and we can do any repair on any clock.
-Our repairs can be as simple as a battery change, pin replacement, or band replacement, and can be as complicated as a dial refinish, a band/case polish, movement clean and overhaul and even a complete restoration.
+Our repairs can be as simple as a tune up, pinion repair, or cleaning, and can be as complicated as a dial refinish, a case polish, mechanical cleaning and overhaul and even a complete restoration.

-We have a simple process for mailing your clock to us, our estimates are free and have free return shipping, even if you decline the estimate.
+We have a simple process for mailing your clock to us, our estimates are free too.

-The most common problems we see with clocks are low or dead batteries, worn out capacitors, broken crystals, band wear and tear, and dead movements.
-Repair on a movement can be time consuming and labor intensive, therefore, usually cheaper to replace instead of repair them.
+The most common problems we see with clocks are worn mainsprings, worn out pinions, broken crystals, general wear and tear, and dead movements.
+Repair on a movement can be time consuming and labor intensive, therefore, please allow proper time to repair.
 The only time we repair a quartz movement is when a replacement is not available any longer.
-Other common repairs include a broken crown (the knob that sets the time) numbers, hands or other dial markers that have come loose.
-Whether your quartz repair is common or rare, we will be able to fix it for you.
+Other common repairs include a broken bushing, hands not aligned with numbers, hands that have come loose.
+Whether your clock repair is common or rare, we will be able to fix it for you.

 To get started, follow the steps below.